o3de/o3de/Templates/ScriptCanvasNode/Template/README.md

 ## How to use this template

-Use this template to produce a Script Canvas project that may hold Script Canvas nodes.
+Use this template to produce a build target that may hold a library of Script Canvas nodes.

-This guide will assume that you have created a gem called: `YourGem` using the command:
+This guide will assume that you have created a gem called `YourGem` using the command:

 ```
 scripts\o3de create-gem -gn YourGem -gp <PATH\TO\YourGem>